2013–14 KF Tirana season: April

 Tirana's April began with a visit to the Skënderbeu Stadium to take on Skënderbeu Korçë on 5 April.
 The team scored twice in the first half with Morina and Kahata before Ndikumana netted a third in the 51st minute.
 Despite conceding twice from Pero Pejic, Tirana was able to win 3–2 and take another three points.
 On 8 April, veteran Elvis Sina confirmed his retirement at the end of the season.
 In the next three days, Tirana recorded another victory, winning 1–0 against Lushnja at Qemal Stafa Stadium with the header of Kahata, his third in the last three matches.
 This win lifted Tirana to 7th position.
 The next league match was a 3–0 walkover win over Bylis Ballsh as the club were excluded from the championship.
 Tirana played Vllaznia Shkodër in the matchday 30 on 26 February; the team recorded yet another win as they beat the visitors 2–1 with the goals of Endrit Vrapi and Morina.
 In the last match of April, Tirana won 2–3 at Kastrioti Krujë, recording their sixth consecutive success.
 Ardit Peposhi opened the score in the 38th minute, his first goal for Tirana.
 Then Gentian Muça scored with a penalty kick two minutes later.
 In the second half Kastrioti reopened the game with Erald Turdiu before Mensur Limani netted the third.
 The match ended 2–3 as Kastrioti scored in the last minutes with Nertil Ferraj.
 After this win, Tirana needed only one point to secure survival with two games on hand.

 May

-Tirana begun May by earning a 2–2 away draw against Flamurtari Vlorë, which assured them the top flight spot for another season.
+Tirana began May by earning a 2–2 away draw against Flamurtari Vlorë, which assured them the top flight spot for another season.
 Gilberto scored the first goal for Tirana while Morina added another one in the second half.
 After the match, manager Gugash Magani signed a contract extension for another season.
 Tirana was awarded a 3–0 walkover win against Besa Kavajë in Elvis Sina's final match as a professional.
 Verdhezinjtë refused to appear in the match.
 Tirana finished the championship in 6th place with 50 points, collecting 14 wins, 8 draws and 11 losses.
 They scored 36 goals and conceded 31.